SIMPSON DESERT QLD | 5-7 JULY 2022

 Everyone likes to relax by the fire with a tinny after a long day.
 At the Bash, where glass is prohibited (except in your camp kitchen), we see a lot of cans.
 In fact, we estimate that over half of the rubbish we generate is cans.

 We've had such a great response that we’re going even bigger.
 We will have more bins and hope to collect even more cans.
-We've also added PET bottle recycling to the line up.
+We've also added PET plastic bottle recycling to the line up.

-So when you’re at the Bash, please collect your cans and PET bottles, and drop them in the separate recycling bins.
+So when you’re at the Bash, please collect your cans and PET plastic bottles, and drop them in the separate recycling bins.

 This year we are composting all food waste from food vendors!